oktupol/javascript-chess/README.md

 These tiles correspond to the coordinates returned by the `getMoves` function.
 Click on a green tile now, and see how the pawn jumps over to its new location.

 Of course, a pawn that jumps between two locations is neither useful, nor accurate regarding the rules of chess.
-Let's complete the logic.
+Now we have to complete the logic.
 First, we're going to determine the direction in which the pawn may move.
 Let's recap: white pawns move upwards, black pawns move downwards.
 In terms of coordinates, white pawns move towards positive `y`s, black pawns towards negative `y`s.
 I'm going to capture this property with a variable called `yDirection`.
 I'm also making use of the fields `_coordinates`, `_isWhite` and `_isBlack` provided by `Piece`.
 More info on that can be found in `reference.js`.

 ```
 Pawn.prototype.getMoves = function() {